Data Protection Notice

 Job applications are kept for six months.

-Personal data on applicants is processed by the Bank on the basis that the person in question has asked to enter into an agreement with the Bank, and in some circumstances, on the grounds of the Bank’s legitimate interests..
+Personal data on applicants is processed by the Bank on the basis of the person‘s request to enter into an agreement with the Bank or its subsidiary, and in some circumstances, on the grounds of the Bank’s or its subsidiary‘s legitimate interests.

 2.4 Processing of personal data of minors

-The Bank processes personal data on children when this is necessary in order to perform a requested transaction or service, e.g. to open a bank account, issue a debit card, provide access to online banking or the Arion app.
+The Bank processes personal data on children when it is necessary in order to perform a requested transaction or service, e.g. to open a bank account, issue a debit card, provide access to online banking or the Arion app.
 The Bank then enters into a special agreement or obtains the consent of the parent/guardian to the processing before a child under 13 is offered the service.
+The Bank may also process a photo of a child if the child and/or their guardian chooses to upload a photo in the user interface of online banking or the Arion app.
+The photo is only visible to the minor, their legal guardians, and those with viewing access to the minor‘s accounts.

 The Bank must send any marketing material concerning products and services intended for children to their parents/guardians.
 Parents/guardians can decline marketing material, cf. Section 7.3 of this Notice.